-Like for any other types of paper, the answer lies in having a robust process.
+Like for any other type of paper, the answer lies in having a robust process.
 But don’t let the idea of setting a process put you off as I’ve got it all work out for you below.
-I promise, it’s simple!
+I promise it’s simple!

 Once you’re sure you’ll be keeping the item, get rid of the box.
 I see so many of my clients’ homes being cluttered with empty boxes.
 You may want to make some exceptions for fragile items of awkward shape or items whose value would increase if they were sold in their original box.
 Keep those boxes out of the way, in a store room or on the upper shelves of a bedroom for example.

 Ask yourself whether you really need to keep the user manual to know how to operate the item.
 The reality is that there are plenty of user manuals that we never ever consult.